The Traitor and the Jew: Summary

 Delisle assessed the content of articles published in the nationalist review L'Action nationale and the Montreal newspaper Le Devoir to evaluate the attitudes among French Canadians and to show the connection between nationalistic and fascist thought.
 She also linked Canadian attitudes to those of the Roman Catholic Church in Quebec and to Catholics in Europe and the United States.

-Specifically, she alleged Lionel Groulx (1878–1967), a Roman Catholic priest and leading Quebec intellectual, had been anti-Semitic and noted hundreds of anti-Semitic quotations that were by or attributed to him.
-She alleged that Groulx had published anti-Semitic articles under pseudonyms and had been an active fascist sympathizer.
-This assertion generated great controversy, alongside her reporting numerous anti-Semitic opinion pieces and articles that had been published in the respected intellectual Quebec newspaper Le Devoir in the 1930s.
+Specifically, she alleged Lionel Groulx (1878–1967), a Roman Catholic priest and leading Quebec intellectual, had been antisemitic and noted hundreds of antisemitic quotations that were by or attributed to him.
+She alleged that Groulx had published antisemitic articles under pseudonyms and had been an active fascist sympathizer.
+This assertion generated great controversy, alongside her reporting numerous antisemitic opinion pieces and articles that had been published in the respected intellectual Quebec newspaper Le Devoir in the 1930s.

-Delisle did not argue that residents of Quebec were uniformly anti-Semitic.
+Delisle did not argue that residents of Quebec were uniformly antisemitic.
 She felt that it was more characteristic of Quebec intellectuals of the time rather than that of the common people and that it was part of their condemnation of liberalism, modernity and urbanism, not to mention movies, jazz music and other aspects of American culture, all of which they saw as dangers to their conception of the ideal Quebec society.
-She notes that the mass-circulation newspaper La Presse, as one example, did not publish as much anti-Semitic content as the intellectually-influential but less read Le Devoir.
+She notes that the mass-circulation newspaper La Presse, as one example, did not publish as much antisemitic content as the intellectually-influential but less read Le Devoir.

 She argued against what she calls the myth, as recounted by historians such as Groulx, that the Québécois are a racially and ethnically homogeneous group of pure descent (pure laine in French, meaning "pure wool") from French-speaking Catholic immigrants to New France.
 She said that the Quebec intellectuals in the 1930s and 1940s were less isolated from and more deeply influenced by intellectual currents in Europe, particularly the nationalism of the extreme right than is described in most Quebec histories of the period.